SuperOfficeDocs/superoffice-docs/docs/automation/crmscript/datatypes/float-type.md

 ---
+title: crmscript_datatypes_float
-title: Float data type
+description: Float data type
-uid: crmscript_datatypes_float
-sortOrder: 30
+author:
+so.date:
+keywords:
+so.topic:
 ---

+# Float data type

 Floats are approximations of real numbers written with decimals.
 If you don't need to work with decimals, use the Integer data type.